MeSH: Memory-as-State-Highways for Recursive Transformers: Related work

 \textbf{Parameter Sharing and Iteration Differentiation.} A central challenge for recursive transformers is to preserve expressiveness even though all iterations reuse the same parameters.
 An empirical study of parameter sharing in Transformers showed that naïvely sharing every layer—as in the original UT \citep{dehghani2018universal} —often degrades performance on language tasks, implying that additional mechanisms are required to alleviate representational bottlenecks \citep{ng2024loop}.
 Several strategies have been explored: \textbf{\textit{Learned loop-index embeddings.}} By injecting a small trainable vector or matrix that encodes the iteration number, models can behave slightly differently at each step while still sharing the main weights \citep{dehghani2018universal,mohtashami2023cotformer}.
 However, element-wise addition of such embeddings practically produces limited gains \citep{geiping2025scaling,zhu2025survey}. \textbf{\textit{LoRA per iteration.}} In a similar spirit, recent works \citep{heo2025ringformer,bae2024relaxed} attach a separate low-rank adaptation (LoRA) module to each repetition of a pre-trained model, granting every loop its own lightweight set of parameters and mitigating the drawbacks of strict sharing. \textbf{\textit{Mixture-of-Experts in a loop}}.
 MoEUT \citep{csordas2024moeut} combines weight sharing with a Mixture-of-Experts (MoE) at every layer: the base layer is reused across iterations, while expert gating adds conditional capacity.
 MoEUT slightly outperforms a non-loop Transformer of equal compute, underscoring the value of learnable gating and expert routes within a loop architecture.
 Our work proposes a different paradigm.
 Instead of adding unique parameters to the loop core to differentiate iterations, we focus on dynamically managing the information flow itself.
-We propose MeSH to externalize state management into a memory buffer and employ lightweight, step-wise routers to control what is read from and written to it.
-This reframes the problem of iteration differentiation from one of adding capacity to one of explicit, learnable routing.
+We propose MeSH to externalize state management into a memory buffer and employ lightweight, step-wise routers to control what is read from and written to it. {This externalizes the functional specialization into a routing problem, keeping the core block purely weight-shared and non-invasive.}